AY2526S1-CS2113-W12-4/tp/docs/UserGuide.md

   - `des/` for an optional description.
 If omitted, the entry has no description.
 - Compulsory parameters can be input in **any order**.
 For example, if `add-expense` requires the `a/<amount>`, `c/<category>` and `d/<YYYY-MM-DD>` parameters, it can be input in any order (e.g. `c/<category>`, `a/<amount>`, `d/<YYYY-MM-DD>`).
   - However, if you include the optional description (`des/`), place it after all other parameters—everything after `des/` is treated as part of the description.
 - Dates must be valid calendar dates (for example, `2025-02-29` is invalid).
+Dates set in the future (for example, `2026-10-12`) are also accepted.
 - FinTrack keeps data only while it is running.
 Closing the application clears all records.

 ## Features